RichtersFinger/yaps/README.md

 ## Optional Server Configuration
 Here is a list of the more interesting properties that can still be adjusted easily:

 * **Max.
 Number of Sessions**: The maximum number of active sessions can be set in `const max_number_of_sessions = 10;`.
 * **Max.
 Number of Players**: The maximum number of players per session can be set in `const nMaximumPlayers = 20;`.
 * **Idle Timeout**: If a session has no activity for some time, it will be shut down.
 There are three timers associated with this process: With `const puzzleIdleCheck = 10;` the frequency of activity checks is configured, `const puzzleIdle = 300;` denotes the duration after which, if the session remains inactive, a countdown for a timeout is started.
 The latter is given in the line `const idlePuzzleTimeout = 300;`.
 All values are given in seconds.
 * **Completion Timeout**: The completion timeout countdown of a session starts immediately on completion of the puzzle.
 Its duration in seconds can be set in the line `const completionPuzzleTimeout = 300;`.
 * **Limitation for Number of Pieces**: The number pieces a puzzle can have is limited both towards lower and upper values.
 This is controlled in the line `const nMaximumPiecesPerDirection = 30, nMinimumPiecesLongDirection = 5, nMinimumPiecesShortDirection = 3;`.
+In order to let clients use an increased range of values, also the two lines `const nMinimumPiecesLongDirection = 5;` and `const nMaximumPiecesPerDirection = 30;` in `lib/game.js` have to be edited accordingly.
 Note that values above the upper margin `nMaximumPiecesPerDirection` can lead to a significant drop in performance on the client side due to the large number of elements with possibly complex cut paths.
 * **Port**: The local port of the server can be set by modifying the line `const port = 8080;`.
 * **Temporary Directory**: The local local directory in which the currently used puzzle motifs are stored can be set by modifying the line `const tmpdir = "tmp";`.

+Simply modify the file `index.js` to your liking.